 What are the expectations?

-City leaders who are part of SSCI are also expected to participate on a regular basis in conference calls and occasional meetings with peers from other communities to share ideas and support each other’s local efforts.
+City leaders who are part of SSCI are also expected to participate in peer-to-peer learning networks, either virtually or in person, to share ideas and support each other’s local efforts.
 SSCI will reimburse participants for travel expenses as needed.

 Strong Southern Communities Contact Form